-Need Local Links?
+Need Local Links in 2022?
 Try These 10 HARO Outreach Tips

-You’re looking for publicity and for links, and reporters are looking for authorities to quote.
+You’re a local business looking for publicity and for links, and reporters are looking for authorities to quote.
 Help a Reporter Out – also known as HARO – connects reporters and sources (like you) in a daily email.

-(More detail here, if you’d like more detail on how it works.)
+(More details here, if you’d like to learn how it works.)

 My Top 10 Tips (in no particular order):